mnwana/readme-generator/README.md

  - [Tests](#tests)

 ## Installation
  To install this application, please ensure you are using the current LTS version of Node.js found on the Node.js site.
-Download this repositor once Node.js is installed then run npm init to gather the required packages.
-Once you have run npm init, you can run "node index.js in the root of the downloaded folder to run the application.
+Download this repository once Node.js.
+Once downloaded, you can run "node index.js" in the root of the downloaded folder to run the application.

 ## Usage
  This application will provide you with prompts once you run "node index.js".
 These prompts will take user input to fill in the README file for your project.

  ![screen shot of README Generator](/assets/images/screenshot.png)